iamenr0s/ansible-role-bootstrap/README.md

 Bootstrap
 =========
-Prepare your Raspberry (64 bit architecture) to be managed by Ansible.
+Prepare your Raspberry PI (64 bit architecture) to be managed by Ansible.

 Role Variables